System 6 Hell: Games and Apps for Mini vMac

 Download

 Pick a bird, make a wager and watch the race.
 The author calls it a “simple game for simple minds.”
-Remember to slow down the emulation, or better yet try running this one on a variation of Mini vMac that emulates as old a machine as possible… it runs too fast under default emulation!
+Remember to slow down the emulation (CTRL-S)… it runs too fast under default emulation!
 The game will give you speech if Macintalk is installed.

 Black Box